Achievable logoAchievable logo

 Atrial fibrillation with ST depression

-V) Atrioventricular or AV nodal re-entrant tachycardia (AVNRT): It is the most common type of SVT.
-It presents with palpitations, dizziness, dyspnea or syncope.
-AVNRT is caused by a re-entrant circuit near the AV node.
-It has a fast and slow pathway.
-Most commonly, the slow pathway is used for anterograde conduction from atria to the ventricle, while fast pathway is used for retrograde conduction.
+It involves a fast and a slow pathway.
+Most commonly, the slow pathway is used for anterograde conduction from atria to ventricles, while the fast pathway is used for retrograde conduction.
 This is called slow-fast AVNRT.
 Premature atrial or ventricular contractions may precipitate AVNRT.
-Caffeine, tobacco, alcohol, stress or exercise may cause AVNRT.
-ECG shows narrow-complex tachycardia at rates typically between 120-240 beats per minute and P waves cannot be discerned.
+Caffeine, tobacco, alcohol, stress, or exercise may trigger AVNRT.

-Valsalva maneuver, intravenous adenosine and carotid sinus massage may terminate SVTs by vagal activation.
+Valsalva maneuver, intravenous adenosine, and carotid sinus massage may terminate SVTs by vagal activation.
 Cerebral stroke from carotid thrombus embolization can occur as a result of carotid sinus massage.

 VPC